chazthewolf/dotfiles-scripts/README.md

 # scripts, options, general code
-repo of scripts i use for various programs
+Repo of scripts I use for various programs.

-/fetchers is for things like neofetch and fastfetch, so i dont have to reedit the config everytime i change my os
+`fetchers` is for things like neofetch and fastfetch, so I don't have to reedit the config everytime I change my OS.